V-Rajasekar/README/Java/OCJP11/Chapter19-IO.md

 [[name=Grodd, age=5, friendly=false],
  [name=Ishmael, age=8, friendly=true]]
 ```
+### Deserialization
+Deserialization is the process by which the object previously serialized is reconstructed back into its original form i.e. object instance.
+The input to the deserialization process is the stream of bytes that comes from the filesystem/database.

+When you deserialize an object, the constructor/initializers of the class are not called when the object is created.
+Java will call the no-arg constructor of the first non-serializable parent class it can find in the class hierarchy

+In the deserialization process, it is required that all the parent classes of instance should be Serializable; and if any super-class in the hierarchy is not Serializable then it must have a default constructor.

+If any super class of instance to be de-serialized in non-serializable and also does not have a default constructor then the _‘NotSerializableException‘_ is thrown by JVM.

+Note that after this no constructor will be called for any class.
+After executing the superclass constructor, JVM read the byte stream and uses the instance’s metadata to set type information and other meta information of the instance.

+After the blank instance is created, JVM first set its static fields and then invokes the default readObject() method [if it’s not overridden, otherwise overridden method will be called] internally which is responsible for setting the values from byte stream to blank instance.

 ## Printing Data
 - `PrintStream` and `PrintWriter` are high‐level output print streams classes that are useful for writing text data to a stream.
 - `public PrintStream(OutputStream out)` and `public PrintWriter(Writer out)`